CellProfiler/tutorials/internal_use/docs/Translocation/Translocation.rst

 selecting the Otsu method instead.

 Now, examine your original image again.
-In this image, there appear to be instead three classes of staining intensity: the nuclei (high intensity), the actual background (low intensity), and the non-specific staining outside the nuclei but within the cell body (medium intensity).
+In this image, there appear to be instead three classes of staining intensity: the bright nuclei (high intensity), not very bright nuclei (medium intensity), and the actual background (low intensity).
 An alternative thresholding method would need to take these intensity gradations into account in order to improve the nuclei detection.